kendallfrimodig/hiv-survey-analysis/README.md

 </p>

 <p style="line-height:2">
-With regards to the study population as a whole, response levels for taverns (), grocery stores(), and clubs were quite low although preferences among the MSM community surveyed for a MSM sensitized clinic were quite high ().
+With regards to the study population as a whole, response levels for taverns, grocery stores, and clubs were quite low although preferences among the MSM community surveyed for a MSM sensitized clinic were quite high.
 Additionally, MSM preferred other alternate locations to a higher degree than the rest of the study population.

 </p>